 When it comes to information, entertainment, finding your way around and communications we more or less have it all at our fingertips.
 It’s also available to us just about anywhere.
 We can even order and pay for coffee to pick up on our way from the commuter train to the office – no line ups for delays.
 We can book houses, rooms, hotels, airlines, vacations and rental cars at the touch of our fingers with apps that show us the cheapest options.

-We live in a world where instant gratification is a reality in many aspects of our private lives.
-Consumer electronics has transformed a great deal of business – basically anything where there is a service or goods that a consumer might buy on their own, we can get it easily and immediately.
+We live in a world where instant gratification is a reality in many aspects of our private lives – at least where it involves us spending money.
+Consumer electronics have transformed a great deal of business – basically, anything where there is a service or goods that a consumer might buy on their own, we can get it easily and immediately.
 We’ve grown used to instant gratification in much of our personal lives, and many of us expect it all the time.
 We sometimes forget that behind all that there is often someone, or an army of people, making things happen in the physical world.

-It gets a good deal trickier and far less immediate when we no longer have the sole authority to make the decision.
-It is even trickier still if, after we’ve got the decision, we need to get someone else to do something that would result in achieving the results we want.
+It gets a good deal trickier and far less immediate when we no longer pay for the service.
+When we no longer have the sole authority to make the decision, then things slow down.
+It is even trickier still if, after we’ve got the decision, we then need to get someone else to do something differently, in order to achieve the results we want.